 So what stuff is selling?
 Racerback jersey tanks and V-neck tops are working well, in singular, bold pink tones.

-Sports bras with a fashion element are a top mover that’s being replenished, whether that’s a… interesting Disney villain or tie-dye print, both from Torrid.
+Sports bras with a fashion element are top movers that are being replenished, whether they feature an interesting Disney villain or tie-dye print (both from Torrid, picture below).

-Also, mesh panelled leggings that can be worn with oversized tops at the start of a workout are hotting up, and across the genders, lightweight post-workout layers are in increasing demand.
-Such as active zip hoodies to throw over, and in plus-size fast-drying long sleeve zip jerseys are in demand and have been restocked.
+Also, mesh panelled leggings that can be worn with oversized tops at the start of a workout are hotting up.
+Across the genders, lightweight post-workout layers are in increasing demand, such as active zip hoodies to throw over.
+In plus-size, fast-drying long sleeve zip jerseys are in demand and have been restocked.

 There’s no questioning that activewear for all sizes presents a strong opportunity for retail.
 With NIKE launching sizes up to 3XL last year, and Fabletics and Active Truth pushing trend-led gym gear, there’s a pretty convincing case for catering to that 67 percent of women.